cypherpunk-academy/2064/en/062_2023_Class meeting.md

 The teacher stood with his legs apart in the direction of Kevin: "I decide had happened here, not you, Kevin!
 And we're going to class now!
-Everybody take your places.
+Everybody, take your place.
 Right now!
 I won't say that again."

-In the room it became quite quiet and everyone looked to the teacher and to Kevin.
+In the room, it became quite quiet, and everyone looked at the teacher and to Kevin.

 Kevin replied calmly, "No, that's not for you to decide.
 This is more important.
 Marlene's life is at stake.
 And we speak until we know what we're doing for them."
 Now it had become eerily quiet.
-The teacher and Kevin looked each other in the eye.
+The teacher and Kevin looked at each other.
 Kevin crossed his arms.

 Teacher: "Kevin, you risk a reprimand.
 You already have one.
 There's nothing we can do for Marlene.
-She got herself into this and now she has to see how she gets out.
+She got herself into this, and now she has to see how she gets out.
 It is forbidden to hack into other people's computers and steal secret data.
 No matter what it is.
 She wasn't an insider, she didn't work there.
-So she's not a Wistleblower either.
+So she's not a whistleblower either.
-We live in a constitutional state and there are laws that have to be obeyed.
+We live in a democratic state, and there are laws, that have to be obeyed.
 Marlene obviously didn't do that.
 And he's breaking into the world's biggest secret service.
 Besides, people have died."

 Anni excitedly, loudly: "I FASSE IT NOT!
 I don't believe this.
-They were on a school trip with us and Marlene.
+They were on a school trip with Marlene and us.
-You've known her almost 10 years, you know how Marlene thinks.
+You've known her for almost 10 years, you know how Marlene thinks.
 You know why she does this.
 And now you're chattering the media shit.
 That's pure propaganda.